opensvc/docs.opensvc.com/source/howto.nfs4ha.trad.rst

 .. note:: Ensure that you can ssh as root from one node to another without being prompted for a password

-You should now have a cluster which looks like below:
+You should now have a configured cluster, like:

 .. raw:: html